dfrib/emacs_setup/README.md

 # Contributing

-I'm neither an Emacs hacker nor proficient in elisp, and will thus happily receive pull requests to improve this guide, e.g. re-formatting the `init.el` file to "best Emacs Lisp practicecs", or removing possible redundant information or steps above.
+I'm neither an Emacs hacker nor proficient in elisp, and will thus happily receive pull requests to improve this guide, e.g. re-formatting the `init.el` file to "best Emacs Lisp practices", or removing possible redundant information or steps above.
 I'd like to avoid, though, expanding with additional packages and modes, as the Emacs setup covered herein is my own turn-to guide for setting up my personally flavoured "minimal" Emacs setup.

 # Acknowledgements